Walking dogs, safety and communication

 - At the end of the day, make sure the clips on all of the gates have been secured

-- In high heat or humidity, limit exercise and keep dog cool
+- In high heat or humidity, limit exercise, walks not playing in the pens, and keep dog cool

 - Do not let the dog chew on plants, as some plants could be hazardous